PromptImportanceSampling/PIS/README.md

 # PIS
-the open-source code of paper: PIS: Linking Importance Sampling and Attention Mechanisms for Efficient Prompt Compression
+The open-source code of paper: PIS: Linking Importance Sampling and Attention Mechanisms for Efficient Prompt Compression

+Comming Soon.